 Application Window is Now Open until Nov.
 1, 2024

 The Kentucky Department of Education (KDE) is seeking nominations for the U.S. Presidential Scholars Program.
 Application is by invitation only.
 This is not a scholarship; however, all scholars will be honored for their accomplishments during the National Recognition Program, held in June 2025 in Washington, D.C.
-Each school may nominate four high school seniors. one The four students may be nominated from each of these three categories: General (one male/one female), Arts or Career and Technical Education (CTE) categories.
+Each school may nominate four high school seniors.
+The four students may be nominated from each of these three categories: General (one male/one female), Arts or Career and Technical Education (CTE) categories.

 Students in Kentucky must be nominated by their high school and apply to be considered for nomination by the Kentucky Education Commissioner.
 It is encouraged for students to be nominated who, while demonstrating outstanding scholarship, might not otherwise be nominated through the current ACT/SAT or arts recognition processes.
 For the arts category, students must participate in the National YoungArts program.
 The staff recommendation and student application must be submitted to be a nominee.
 Please contact your school counselor or CTE administrator for the form links.
 If you have any questions, please email Kathie Anderson or call (502) 564-4970, ext.
 4133.